nsadada/Mosquito-microbiome-perspective/README.md

   a.
 Code for reproducing Fig 1 in the manuscript, visualization of mosquito microbiome research trends
   b.
 Metadata template decribed in section 2 of the paper

+## You can run the script and explore the metadata template locally
+To do this in RStudio, download this repository as a zipped file.
+The program and package versions used are noted in the ```sessioninfo.txt``` file.

 Cite as: __Dada N, Jupatanakul N, Minard G, Short SM, Akorli J, and Villegas LM (2020).
 Considerations for mosquito microbiome research from the Mosquito Microbiome Consortium. *Preprint.*__